Forming a Company in Ireland | Why Multinationals are Investing in Ireland

 Benefits of Forming a Company in Ireland

-Ireland is a European Union (EU) member state with low corporate taxes, a strong economy and attractive workforce, making it an attractive location to form a company.
+Ireland is a European Union (EU) member state with low corporate taxes, a strong economy and an attractive workforce, making it an attractive location to form a company.
 Both local and multinationals are attracted to Ireland which consistently ranks as one of the best countries in Europe to do business.
 Following the UK’s exit from the European Union (EU), The Republic of Ireland will be the only country in the EU where English is the main language.
 International companies continue to invest in Ireland because of its steadily growing economy where a large range of business can thrive.

 Ireland is a relatively low-cost jurisdiction, and regulations are streamlined even for entrepreneurs who are not resident in the state.
 Upon incorporation, the minimum share capital for a limited company is just €1.
 Typically, an Irish company will incorporate with 100 issued shares of €1 each.
 If the company issues a share capital that is valued at under €1000, the amount can be held in cash and does not need to be paid into the company’s corporate bank account.